creding/open-coderabbit-server/README.md

 # Open CodeRabbit Server

 A powerful TypeScript backend server that provides AI-powered code review services for VSCode extensions.
 CodeRabbit analyzes code changes, generates intelligent comments, and provides comprehensive review summaries using advanced AI models.

+> DISCLAIMER: This project is NOT affiliated with, endorsed by, or connected to
+> CodeRabbit AI or any of its services.

 ## 🚀 Features

 - **AI-Powered Code Reviews**: Intelligent analysis using Google Gemini, OpenAI GPT models